 If you are looking for a free option, I would recommend wordpress.com over other platforms because if you really want to, in the future you can transfer your wordpress.com site to a wordpress.org.

 But, if you think you might go to a wordpress.org site one day, I recommend starting out with it to save the time, effort, and the expense that moving your site over would cost.

 So if you are wanting to start a worpress.org site, follow me!

 Step 2: Setting Up Bluehost

-- When you click this link, you will go to Bluehost’s home page.
+- When you click this link or the banner above, you will go to Bluehost’s home page.
 Click on the green “get started now” button.

 - Now that you have picked out the perfect name for your site, the next step is to create an account.
 Simply fill out the form with your current information.

 - After you have picked out a wonderful name and created an account, you will need to pay for your hosting.
 You will notice that Bluehost adds on extra services that cost a small additional fee.
 Not all of these are necessary.

 - However, the only one that I would recommend as a MUST is the Domain Privacy Protection.
 Without this, the information that your provided during the previous step will be publicly available to anyone on the Internet.
 By using the Domain Privacy Protection, Bluehost replaces your information with their own information.